86Box/docs/settings/sound.rst

 MIDI In Device
 ^^^^^^^^^^^^^^

 Device to receive MIDI music from, for sound cards equipped with an external MIDI input.
+Click |clear| to search for devices by name.
+The following devices are supported:

 * **None:** don't receive MIDI music.
 * **System MIDI:** receive from a MIDI device on the host system, such as a USB MIDI adapter.